sys-bio/vscode-antimony/README.md

 ⚠️ Note: the default syntax highlighting for Antimony is provided by a separate extension [Antimony Syntax](https://marketplace.visualstudio.com/items?itemName=stevem.vscode-antimony-syntax), and is also available in the [Antimony Extension Pack](https://marketplace.visualstudio.com/items?itemName=stevem.antimony-extension-pack)

 ### 4. Automatic annotation creation with database recommendation
-The extension can recognize different types of variables, and recommend databases base on the [OMEX metadata specification](https://doi.org/10.1515/jib-2021-0020).
+The extension can recognize different types of variables, and recommend databases based on the [OMEX metadata specification](https://doi.org/10.1515/jib-2021-0020).

 <p align=center>
 <img src="docs/images/annotation0.2.gif" width=75%>